SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/ggtext.md

 ---
 ---

-Now we'll move into some visualization... what we want is.. we'll accomplish that by first making a new column

-## Combine strings
+## Combining strings

-Our data contain both the common and Latin names for the 3 penguin species, in separate column.
-We want to combine them into one column to use for labeling in a plot.
-These species names are:
+The next goal is to visualize data by the 3 different penguin species.
+In order to use the format "Common name (*Latin name*)" in axis labels, the first task will be to make a new column that combines the common and Latin names